highchair/artinruins-com/_property/masonic-temple-pvd-1897.md

 images:
   - url: masonic-temple-archive-undated.jpg
+    alt: 'A red brick commercial building with round-arch top windows indicating where a double-height portion of the interior used to hold an auditorium.
+Other windows are rectangular, starting at the ground floor as very large and wide, tapoering to the third floor as smaller pairs, and ending at the fifth floor as small single double-hung windows.
+An ornate cornice rims three of the five sides of this oddly-shaped building with half-columns sunken into its façade topping out in a corinthian style.'
-    alt: 'Undated unsourced photo of the Masonic Temple'
+    caption: 'Undated unsourced photo of the Masonic Temple'
+    sizes: '768, 924'
   - url: masonic-temple-jh-2020-09-01.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-02.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-03.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-04.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-05.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-06.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-07.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-08.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-09.jpg
+    sizes: '1200, 900'
   - url: masonic-temple-jh-2020-09-10.jpg
+    sizes: '1200, 900'
   - url: masonic-sanborn-1920-01.jpg
     caption: 'Masonic Temple, top center, with an auto garage next door to the southeast.
 Sanborn Fire Insurance Map from Providence, Providence County, Rhode Island.
 Sanborn Map Company, to 1921 Vol. 1, 1920.
 Map.
-Retrieved from the Library of Congress, <www.loc.gov/item/sanborn08099_007/>.'
+Retrieved from the Library of Congress, .'
+    sizes: '1440, 900'
   - url: masonic-gmhopkins-1937-01.jpg
     caption: 'Masonic Temple, still with its neighboring one-story garage.
 G.M.
 Hopkins Insurance Map, 1937, Plate 1, from Historic Map Works.'
+    sizes: '1440, 900'
   - url: masonic-sanborn-1951-01.jpg
     caption: 'Masonic Temple, now all alone on the block with a parking lot next door (as it stands today).
 Sanborn Fire Insurance Map from Providence, Providence County, Rhode Island.
 Sanborn Map Company, - Mar 1951 Vol. 1, 1951.
 Map.
-Retrieved from the Library of Congress, <www.loc.gov/item/sanborn08099_013/>.'
+Retrieved from the Library of Congress, .'
+    sizes: '1440, 900'

 mostrecentimage: 2020-09-01